Shifting Through The Seasons With Boosted Immunity

 The key is to maximize your immune health and look at your lifestyle.
 Some significant factors that reduce the immune system’s defense are listed above.

-Note: What we need to remember is that we need to protect ourselves from exposure to harmful microbes like toxins, pollutants, chemicals, and lethal infections while maximizing exposure to essential microorganisms (microbiota, natural environment, being social, and so on).
+Note: What we need to remember is that we need to protect ourselves from exposure to harmful microbes like toxins, pollutants, chemicals, and lethal infections while maximizing exposure to essential microorganisms (microbiota, natural environment, socializing, and so on).

 Do We Need Supplements For The ‘Cold and Flu’ Seasons?